vindyav/Synopsys-VCS-and-Verdi/README.md

 ---

-## Example Designs
+## Example Designs (In progess)

 The document includes code and testbenches for:
 - Basic logic gates (NOT, OR, AND, NAND, NOR, XOR, XNOR)
 - Common flip-flops (SR, JK, D, T)
-- Full adder (structural and behavioral style)
+- Full adder

 ---

-## References

-- All command-line examples, environment steps, and coding styles are cited from `VCS-and-Verdi.pdf` in this repository[attached_file:1].

----

 ## License

-*(Add your preferred license here, e.g., MIT, or state "For academic use only" if unsure.)*
+"For academic use only"

 ---